Code-Institute-Submissions/dougiemath-school-database/README.md

 Users will be given a confirmation screen to ensure that they really want to do this.

 ### Features Left to Implement
-In order to make this program more user friendly to the target audience (shcool administration dept), the ability to export the database (either as a whole or for individual student) to a printable format - such as a PDF.
+In order to make this program more user friendly to the target audience (school administration dept), the ability to export the database (either as a whole or for individual student) to a printable format - such as a PDF.

 ## Technologies Used